 About Your Secondary Applications

 Your secondary applications work differently from your AMCAS/AACOMAS/TMDSAS.
-While they all share common themes, they have elements that are unique to each school.
+While they all share common themes, they have unique elements to each school.
 You’ll select all the schools you want to apply to in your primary application.
 Then, some schools will send you a secondary application.
 You’ll fill out the secondary application for each school that sends you one.
 For schools that don’t, it’s their polite way of turning you down.

 Your secondary application will include essay prompts that the admissions committee writes for applicants.
 They ask specific questions to gauge how prepared/ready you are to attend their school.
 The secondary essays, paired with your personal statement from your AMCAS, help admissions committees to decide whether they want to interview you.
 Because of this, they’re very important!
 Each school varies in what questions they ask, how many they ask, and how many words/characters they give you to answer the essay prompt.